orchest/orchest/orchest/jupyter-server/README.md

     for examples of handlers.
 - [ ] Testing with Flask https://flask.palletsprojects.com/en/1.1.x/testing/ I think it is best to
     create the factory application.
 Then call the `create_app` and then do `app.test_client()`
-- [ ] Exclude the `app/tests` directory in the Dockerfile, because this is not perse needed to run the application inside a container.
+- [X] Exclude the `app/tests` directory in the Dockerfile, because this is not perse needed to run the application inside a container.
+This is so lightweight.
+I think I can just leave it there for the time being.
-- [ ] Elaborate more on the project structure.
+- [X] Elaborate more on the project structure.
 Would be great to know on a high level what every file does and why it is there.
+- [X] Fix the configuration such that it knows what the NOTEBOOK_DIR is when in docker (thus production) and when in development.